-Students who opt to withdraw from one or more classes for which they have registered, whether or not they have attended, must officially withdraw by submitting an official add/drop form to the Administrative Office.
-Failure to officially withdraw will result in a WF on the student's transcripts, as appropriate.
+Since students are not invoiced until after the add/drop date, there is financial penalty for dropping a class during that period.
+After the add/drop date, students who wish to withdraw from one or more classes for which they have registered, whether or not they have attended, must officially withdraw by submitting an add/drop form to the Administrative Office.
+Failure officially withdraw will result in a WF on the student's transcripts, as appropriate.
 If a student does not officially withdraw, he is not entitled to any refund.

-Refunds of tuition are based, not according to the time the student ceases to attend the class(es) but according to the week the official withdrawal form he notifies the Administrative Office.
+Refunds of tuition are based, not according to the time the student ceases to attend the class(es) but according to the week the official withdrawal form is received by the Administrative Office.

 Week of Withdrawal Percentage of Refund

-1 - 2 100%
+1-2 (during add/drop period) not applicable

 3 75%

 4 50%

 5 and beyond 0